Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Preliminaries

-\begin{prbl}[\textbf{Next Location Prediction}] Given a user $u \in U$'s history trajectory $R_{u}^{his}$ as input, we consider $u$'s next record as its future state.
-The human mobility prediction task $\mathcal{T}$ maps $u$'s history trajectory $R_{u}^{his}$ to $u$'s next location $l_{u}^{|R_{u}|}$ in the future.
-The above-described process can be summarized as follows:
+\begin{prbl}[\textbf{Next Location Prediction}] Given a user $u$'s observed trajectory $R_{u}$ as input, we consider $u$'s next record as its future state.
+The human mobility prediction task $\mathcal{T}$ maps $u$'s past trajectory $R_{u}$ to $u$'s next location $l_{u}^{|R_{u}|+1}$ in the future.
+The problem can be expressed as follows:

 where $\theta$ is the parameters of mapping $\mathcal{T}$. \end{prbl}